MarioLisbona/resonate-contacts-app/README.md

 - `$ cd resonate-contacts-app`
 - Install npm packages

-- `npm install --legacy-peer-deps`
+- `npm install`

-- run the server with the following command:
+- Run the development server with the following command:

 - `npm run dev`

-- By default the server will run at `http://localhost:3000/` however if this port is already in use another port will be provided.
+- By default the development server will run at `http://localhost:3000/` however if this port is already in use another port will be provided.

 - You will also be provided a link in the terminal to the port where the client server is running:

   ![server port](docs/server-port.png)

+- Open a browser with the address pointint to `http://localhost:3000/`.
 You will now be able to view all the Contacts in the App.

-- Run the command `ctrl+c` to kill the server.
+- Use the command `ctrl+c` to kill the server.

 Enjoy 😊